Coronavirus: Lane Fox Unit update

 How to make a referral

-Please email Professor Nicholas Hart (clinical and academic director), Dr Joerg Steier, Dr Hina Pattani, Dr Michelle Ramsay, Dr Patrick Murphy or Dr Phil Marino at email@example.com.
+For outpatient referrals, please email Professor Nicholas Hart (clinical and academic director), Dr Joerg Steier, Dr Hina Pattani, Dr Michelle Ramsay, Dr Patrick Murphy, Dr Phil Marino, Dr Eui-Sik Suh, Dr Georgios Kaltsakas or Dr Shelley Srivastava at email@example.com.
 Please include information about the patient's current issue and the background to their problem as well as any relevant background history, infection status, tracheostomy status or ventilator settings.

 Patients are seen initially in outpatients (parking and disabled access directly into unit is available).

 Screening investigations, for example home overnight oxygen monitoring, may be requested before the patient's clinic appointment.

 Please complete the cough assist referral form (Word 21Kb).

 Inpatient level 2 (non-invasive ventilation) and level 3 (weaning from invasive mechanical ventilation) transfers

 From Wednesday 7 October, please complete the e-referrals form for inter-hospital transfers on the Teleologic website.